lalabuy948/blog/content/posts/tax-free-income-step-by-step/index.md

 - **Adapt as Needed:** If your income or lifestyle changes (e.g., US clients), restructure immediately

 *By following these steps, you can legally retain ~100% of your income while living and working globally.*

-*By following these steps, you can legally retain ~100% of your income while living and working globally.*